mebjas/html5-qrcode/README.md

 This project would not be possible without all of our fantastic contributors and [sponsors](https://github.com/sponsors/mebjas).
 If you'd like to support the maintenance and upkeep of this project you can [donate via GitHub Sponsors](https://github.com/sponsors/mebjas).

+**Sponsor the project for priortising feature requests / bugs relevant to you**.
+(Depends on scope of ask and bandwidth of the contributors).

 <!-- sponsors -->
 <a href="https://github.com/bujjivadu"><img src="https://github.com/bujjivadu.png" width="40px" alt="" /></a>
 <a href="https://github.com/ben-gy"><img src="https://github.com/ben-gy.png" width="40px" alt="" /></a>